 New Pond Farm is home to a small flock of free ranging chickens.
 Our spacious coop has been designed with distinct areas to accommodate our spring chicks & our mature laying hens and roosters.
 The coop also has pop-out doors so during the growing season, the flock can be rotated from one yard to another, taking advantage of fresh vegetation for their foraging.
 Members of our flock are free to enjoy fresh air and sunshine whenever they choose.
-We have a variety of breeds including Black Australorps (2017) & Light Brahmas (2018)- with a new breed (TBD) arriving in the spring.
+We have a variety of breeds including Black Australorps (2017), Light Brahmas (2018), & Buff Orpingtons (2019).

 Our hens lay on average one egg a day and are collected every afternoon by our farmers, then washed and sold in the Dairy Annex.
 The egg color will depend on the chickens breed – our flock consists of white, brown, and occasionally light blue layers.